 Dynamic File Services makes your essential data readily available while storing it efficiently across a pair of paths.
 You decide how the files are distributed between them.
-By using policies, you can specify the files to be moved based on frequency of use, file name patterns, file content types, and file size.
+By using policies, you can specify the files to be moved based on frequency of use, file name patterns, file content types, file size, and file owners.
 Policy enforcement is automated with scheduled and on-demand policy runs.
 You can also specify a list of files or folders to use for a one-time move between the two paths.